NFIBrokerage/slipstream/examples/scripting/README.md

 # Scripting

+Sometimes, it's really nice to safely play and experiment in your local development environment.

 In this tutorial we'll cover how to use the synchronous `await_*` family of functions to write scripts for interacting with `Phoenix.Channel`s in an IEx session or in a `mix run script.exs` script.
 In this tutorial, unlike